 The most subjective of the four criteria, but informed by the previous three, this mark aims to give an idea of how crowd-pleasing the chardonnay in question is likely to be.
 Also, when it comes to chardonnay, pricier doesn't always mean more popular with guests.
 Please don't take this as a green light to hack your budget to the bone!
 However, it's worth remembering that pricier chardonnays are often more likely to employ more oak, or have greater steeliness due to their being planted in a vaunted and/or marginal (that is to say, expensive) vineyard.

-With this attempt at a scale in place, and with Knut the Retriever's nose finely tuned and worryingly eager to assist, we set to work on the following festive possibilities from New Zealand, France, Chile, Argentina and Canada:
+With this attempt at a scale in place, and with Knut the Retriever's nose finely tuned and worryingly eager to assist, we set to work on five festive possibilities!

 Chardonnays under £10

 Before ascending to the lofty heights of the Fine Wine List, we first examined two (very) different under-£10 chardonnays:

 Oak-avoiders, look away.
 Oak-agnostics, give it a go!

 This serial winner in our 'Wine Champions' blind tastings always punches well above its weight at the oakier end of the spectrum and proves in style that there's much more to this much-loved New Zealand region than fresh sauvignon blanc.